iominh/react-select/README.md

 React-Select Fork
 ============

+**Update**: Please disregard this fork, as this feature is available in React-Select 0.9.1 as the "allowCreate" option and also pending in 1.0.0 as part of [PR #999](https://github.com/JedWatson/react-select/pull/999).
+Lastly, from reading the contributor guidelines, I shouldn't have committed any build assets to this branch.

 This is a fork of React-Select 1.0.0-beta14 to allow automatic tokenization of values when typing text and pressing enter or space; this feature is similar to [Select2's tokenizer](https://select2.github.io/examples.html#tokenizer).

 See the following example: